Odense Municipality: The city of Odense

 Odense is the third largest city in Denmark, and one of country's oldest settlements.
 The first record of its existence dates from 988 and the town celebrated its 1,000th anniversary in 1988.
 The name refers to Odin in Norse mythology— Odins Vi ("Odin's Sanctuary").
 The shrine of Canute the Saint was a great resort of pilgrims throughout the Middle Ages.
 His relics are still preserved in Saint Canute's Cathedral.
 In the 16th century the town was the meeting-place of several parliaments, and down to 1805 it was the seat of the provincial assembly of Funen.

 Denmark's famous author and poet Hans Christian Andersen was born in Odense on 2 April 1805.
 Museums honouring him have been created both in a house in the old part of Odense with a large collection of his works and belongings, and his childhood home, which is also located in the city.

 Odense also has a museum honouring the classical composer Carl Nielsen, who was born in Nr.
-Lynelse near Odense.
+Lyndelse near Odense.

+Tietgenbyen

+Tietgenbyen is a 280 ha industrial area in Denmark, southeast of Odense near European route E20.
+It is named after C.F.
+Tietgen, a businessman from Odense.

+It was established in 1999 by Odense Municipality.
+Businesses had long advocated for an industrial area near the highway.
+In its early years, Tietgenbyen had difficulty attracting new companies and sold only 7 ha in 1999 and 2000, but managed to reach its unofficial goal of selling at least 100 ha within 12 years.
+In January 2017, it contained 75 companies, and most of its lots had been sold.
+An 118 ha area north of Tietgenbyen, known as Tietgenbyen Nord, has been reserved by Odense Municipality for future expansions.
+The new land is privately owned, and must be bought by the municipality before it can be used industrially.

+Tietgenbyen contains a data center owned by Facebook, with an area of 56,500 square meters.
+A district heating system is established in connection with the data center, distributing surplus heat to 7,000 houses (planned to be extended to 12,000 houses).
+Plans to build the data center were first revealed by Fyens Stiftstidende in October 2016, and confirmed by Facebook and Odense municipality in January 2017.
+The data center is Facebook's third outside the United States.
+It started operating in September 2019, although only partially.
+According to Fyens Stiftstidende, Facebook is ready to extend it with a third server building, and is considering adding two more.

+A number of robotics firms are located in Tietgenbyen, including Universal Robots, Jorgensen Engineering and ABB.

+Archeological excavations prior to building Tietgenbyen found a number of settlements from the bronze age.